 Most importantly, a lack of appreciation for good work, ideas, and efforts can lead to a loss of interest in their work.

-Hence, this results in a significant decline in employee engagement levels, ultimately leading to a reduction in productivity.
+Hence, this results in a significant decline in employee engagement, ultimately reducing productivity.

 Given the pitfalls of not having an employee rewards program, let’s look at five easy steps for the development of such a program: